-Junior or Senior High school students wishing to participate in any school-sponsored activity, either during or after school hours, must meet the following local academic requirements:
+Sixth through 12th grade students wishing to participate in any school-sponsored activity, either during or after school hours, must meet the following local academic requirements:

 1. A student must be in attendance at school all day to be eligible to participate in any school activity that night, unless prearranged with the principal.
 Should a student miss school on Friday, he/she will be ineligible for Saturday activities unless consent is given by administration prior to the absence.
 A parent call does not necessarily excuse an absence unless an administrator grants permission.
 Students with appointments (doctor, dental, etc.) must present a note from that professional to the high school office upon their return to school.

 2. The student must maintain the appropriate academic standards.
-The minimum South Holt academic standard requires that High School and Junior High students pass seven of eight classes to maintain eligibility for the next quarter.
+The minimum South Holt academic standard requires that 6th students pass five of six classes to maintain eligibility for the next quarter.
 In other words, a student can fail no more than one class the preceding quarter and still retain his/her eligibility.